 During the follow-up period, incident AF was assessed as a primary outcome.
-The AF was defined as the diagnosis of related ICD-10-CM codes (I48; AF and atrial flutter) for the first time during at least two different outpatient clinic visits or admission or death.22 The index date was the last (third) health examination.
+AF was defined as the diagnosis of related ICD-10-CM codes (I48; AF and atrial flutter) for the first time during at least two different outpatient clinic visits or admission or death.22 The index date was the last (third) health examination.
 The subjects were followed from index date until the incident AF, disqualification from the NHIS (immigration or death), or end of the study (December 31, 2018) whichever came first.

 Statistical analysis

 In the baseline characteristics, continuous variables are presented as mean ± standard deviation (SD) and categorical variables as numbers and percentages.
 The comparison of baseline characteristics among different accumulated hypertension burden group was performed with a linear trend test using a generalized linear model for continuous variables, chi-square test and the Cochran-Armitage trend test for categorical variables.
 The AF incidence rate (IR) was calculated by dividing the incident AF events by1000 person-years at risk.
 For the survival analysis, Kaplan-Meier method draw the cumulative incidence of AF in relation to the accumulated hypertension burden.
 Cox proportional hazards regression model was used to evaluate the hazard ratio (HR) and 95% confidence intervals.
-A total of five stepwise Cox analysis models with adjustment of various combination of covariates were performed: unadjusted model (model 1), model adjusted for age and sex (model 2), model adjusted for age, sex, comorbidities (chronic kidney disease, dyslipidemia, heart failure, prior myocardial infarction, prior stroke, smoking, alcohol consumption, regular exercise, and low income (model 3), model 3 and addition of diabetes duration over 5 years, insulin usage, more than 3 oral anti-diabetic medications (model 4), model 4 and addition of SBP, fasting glucose, total cholesterol, and BMI at the index health examination (model 5).
+A total of five stepwise Cox analysis models with adjustment of various combination of covariates were performed as follows: (i) unadjusted model (model 1); (ii) model adjusted for age and sex (model 2); (iii) model adjusted for age, sex, comorbidities (chronic kidney disease, dyslipidemia, heart failure, prior myocardial infarction, prior stroke, smoking, alcohol consumption, regular exercise, and low income (model 3); (iv) model 3 and addition of diabetes duration over 5 years, insulin usage, more than 3 oral anti-diabetic medications (model 4); (v) model 4 and addition of SBP, fasting glucose, total cholesterol, and BMI at the index health examination (model 5).

 Subgroup analyses were performed according to age (<65 and ≥65 years), sex, the presence of CKD, prior MI or stroke, insulin usage, more than 3 oral anti-diabetic medications, diabetes duration over 5 years, and anti-hypertensive medication.